supertestnet/hoard/README.md

 > Key deletion cannot be proved, so ensuring that the vault isn’t backdoored is more difficult.

 This seems solvable to any desired degree by using an N of N multisig to create the vault.
-If you are one of the signers and you delete your key, you can achieve certain the vault isn't backdoored.
+If you are one of the signers and you delete your key, you can be certain the vault isn't backdoored.

 > The custodian must not lose the presigned transactions, since there is no other way of spending the bitcoin.